FDA Warning: Henna Tattoos More Dangerous than Most People Realize | DC Metro Area Personal Injury Law Blog

 FDA encourages consumers to report any adverse reactions to cosmetics either to their nearest FDA district office or to FDA’s Office of Cosmetics and Colors.
 Here’s how:

-• To contact your nearest FDA district office, you can find their phone numbers on FDA’s Web site.
-These phone numbers also are included in the U.S. Government listings in the Blue Pages of the phone book under United States Government/Health and Human Services.
+• To contact your nearest FDA district office, you can find their phone numbers on the FDA’s website.
+These phone numbers are also included in the U.S. Government listings in the Blue Pages of the phone book under United States Government/Health and Human Services.

 Previously on the DC Metro Area Personal Injury Law Blog, we have posted articles related to: